kaanturkmen/comp201-environment/README.md

 # Why to Use Docker Container for COMP201?
-1. It creates a environment on your local machine and provides a root access.
+1. It creates a environment on your local machine and provides you a root access.
-2. Once you have installed the docker container, you will no longer need internet connection to work with your COMP201 project.
+2. Once you have installed the docker container, you will no longer need internet connection to work with your COMP201 assignment / project.
-3. It is much faster to deploy and destroy since everything is in your local computer.
+3. It is much faster to deploy and destroy since everything is on your local computer.

 **WARNING: Docker containers will not save its content if you do not either commit to your Git repository or save it your local machine.
 If you close and destroy it, your work will be gone.
 Please always commit your changes.**